 Some streams were declared navigable as a right-of-way after statehood.
 The State of Idaho does not claim ownership of the beds and banks of these navigable waters, but they may be navigated by the public without interference from the underlying and adjacent landowners.
 This is affirmed by the Burrus v.
 Rutledge case.
-Eagle Creek (Shoshone County), Pritchard Creek (Shoshone County), and Silver Creek (Blaine County) are the only three streams with this designation (Attachment 6), and all three are a result of legal actions.
+Eagle Creek (Shoshone County), Pritchard Creek (Shoshone County), and Silver Creek (Blaine County) are the only three streams with this designation shown on the List of Navigable Lakes and Rivers (DIS-003), and all three are a result of legal actions.
 Southern Idaho Fish and Game v.
 Picabo Livestock is the landmark case for navigability as a right of way, and it was later placed in statute as Idaho Code § 36-1601.
-Further designations may only be done by order of the State Board of Land Commissioners or by court order.
+Further designations may only be done by order of the Land Board or by court order.